 Top Resources to Become a CPA in Canada

-- Attend Free Webinars: Learn about Canada’s accounting certification process directly from professionals in the field.
-CPA Ontario regularly hosts webinars to explain how you can apply your international education toward a recognized CPA designation in Ontario, Canada.
-This month’s will discuss the application process, credential equivalency, and the value of getting an evaluation from WES.
-See what’s coming up soon.
+1. Attend Free Webinars: Learn about Canada’s accounting certification process directly from professionals in the field.
+There are plenty of free opportunities to have your questions answered.
+For example, CPA Ontario regularly hosts webinars to explain how you can apply your international education toward a recognized CPA designation in Ontario, Canada.
+They discuss the application process, credential equivalency, and the value of getting an evaluation from WES.

 We wish you the best of luck on your journey!